neil-edelman/boxes/readme.md

 ![Example of Pool](web/pool.png)

 [&lt;P&gt;pool](#user-content-tag-8aba39cb) is a memory pool that stores [&lt;PP&gt;type](#user-content-typedef-7560d92f)\.
-Pointers to valid items in the pool are stable, but not generally in any order or contiguous\.
-It uses geometrically increasing size\-blocks, so, if data reaches a steady\-state size, when the removal is uniformly sampled, it will settle in one allocated region\.
+Pointers to valid items in the pool are stable, but not generally in any order\.
+When removal is ongoing and uniformly sampled while reaching a steady\-state size, it will eventually settle in one contiguous region\.